San Francisco, CA: Innovation and Startup Culture

 Overview

-• Learn idea generation strategies, including ways to create value for both people and the planet
+- Apply idea generation strategies to identify and develop innovative solutions that create value for both people and the planet.

 All participants who successfully complete the program will earn a Wharton Global Youth Certificate of Completion.